On this page

 You should also check the information we have published under the FOI disclosure log to see if what you are seeking is already available.

-If you wish to access the originating process for matters the ACCC has taken to court, visit the media release page.
+If you wish to access the originating process for matters the ACCC has taken to court, visit the media releases.

 The originating process will normally be published at the same time the media release is published, unless there are court or other restrictions on providing access.